Ewen2015/GossipCat/docs/source/tutorial.rst

 Features
 ~~~~~~~~

-Features does **not** inherently exist for most data science projects; and that is why **feature engineering** is so critical that deciding the upper limit of the performance of the models.
-Alike the target design we talked above, the feature design or feature engineering involves more collaborations with business and tech sides.
+Features does **not** inherently exist for most data science projects, and that is why **feature engineering** is so critical in deciding the upper limit of the performance of the models.
+Like the target design we talked about above, feature design or feature engineering involves more collaborations with the business and tech sides.

 Generally speaking, one should consider three major ways to do feature engineering:

 1. **Mathematics**: transformations of features (e.g. :math:`log(x)`, :math:`\sqrt{x}`, :math:`x^2`, etc.), discretize continuous features, decompose features (e.g., categorical, date/time, etc.), and aggregate features into promising new features.
-2. **Exploratory Data Analysis**: just play with the data, visualize data intuitively, without any model assumptions.
+2. **Exploratory Data Analysis**: Just play with the data, and visualize data intuitively, without any model assumptions.
-3. **Domain Experts**: do research on the topics, go ask some domain experts.
+3. **Domain Experts**: Do research on the topics, go ask some domain experts.

-When designing a feature, you should always keep in mind that **a useful feature is the one that can distinguish postive samples from the negtive ones**.
+When designing a feature, you should always keep in mind that **a useful feature is the one that can distinguish positive samples from negative ones**.
 For example, in the dog-cat classification, the feature -- having a tail can never be a good feature to tell them apart, but the feature -- the way they sound can serve as a useful one.

 Time Window
 ~~~~~~~~~~~